airtkey/UM980-diy-/README.md

 #  GNSS Basestation
-## with UM980 GNSS Module with a Raspberry Pi Zero 2WH & 3D Printable Case
+## with UM980 GNSS Module, Raspberry Pi Zero 2WH & 3D Printable Case

 This repository contains a 3D-printable case specifically designed for the **UM980 GNSS module**.
-It’s part of a DIY GNSS miner setup and is ideal for projects such as Onocoy.
+It’s part of a DIY GNSS miner setup for the onocoy project.

 ## 🧩 Features
 - Ethernet port
 - Custom fit for the **UM980 GNSS module**
-- Space for two **3010 cooling fan**
+- Space for two **3008 cooling fan**
 - no soldering